unique since 1892

 The restaurant directly on the lake with a view of the Unesco World Heritage Site

 A cozy open fire and fine lamb specialties from our own farm or homemade spaetzli dishes invite you to enjoy.
-Here you will find a delicious cake buffet with fine fruit cakes or the best nut croissant of the mountain.
+Here you will find a delicious cake buffet with fine fruit cakes, muffins or the "Best Nussgipfel of the Mountains".

 Lactose-free and gluten-free dishes are available as standard for allergy sufferers.
 A vegetarian and vegan selection is also a matter of course.